Can There Be More Dragons on 'Game of Thrones?'

 Drogon could be pregnant

 In George R.R.
 Martin’s books, dragons are described as being gender fluid.
-So even though Drogon, Rhaegal and Viseryion were all named after men, they may be biologically capable of gestating and laying eggs.
+So even though Drogon, Rhaegal and Viserion were all named after men, they may be biologically capable of gestating and laying eggs.
 So in theory, one —or several — of those dragons could have lain eggs long ago.

 It’s curious that Daenerys never pursued breeding her dragons on the show, especially after she lost Viserion to the Night King.
 But now she has one dragon left and little hope of creating more unless Drogon is somehow already pregnant.